hmbashar/wc-order-tracker/README.md

 ### Filter Hooks

-- `cbwct_pending_prograss_percent`
+- `cbwct_pending_progress_percent`
-- `cbwct_on_hold_prograss_percent`
+- `cbwct_on_hold_progress_percent`
-- `cbwct_processing_prograss_percent`
+- `cbwct_processing_progress_percent`
-- `cbwct_shipped_prograss_percent`
+- `cbwct_shipped_progress_percent`
-- `cbwct_completed_prograss_percent`
+- `cbwct_completed_progress_percent`

 ## Frequently Asked Questions

 ### How can I use the plugin?

-You can use the plugin by template or shortcode.
-You need to make a page and then select the "Order Tracker for WooCommerce" template from your page attribute option.
+You can use the plugin either by creating a template or using a shortcode.
+To use the template, create a page and then select the "Order Tracker for WooCommerce" template from your page attribute options.

 ### Do you have a shortcode for using the plugin anywhere?

-Yes, you have a shortcode for the plugin.
-You can use the shortcode `[cbwct-order-tracker]` to show the search form with search results anywhere.
+Yes, you can use the shortcode `[cbwct-order-tracker]` to display the search form and search results anywhere on your site.

 ### Do you support hooks?

-Yes, you have some hooks for developers:
+Yes, there are several hooks available for developers:

-- `cbwct_pending_prograss_percent`
+- `cbwct_pending_progress_percent`
-- `cbwct_on_hold_prograss_percent`
+- `cbwct_on_hold_progress_percent`
-- `cbwct_processing_prograss_percent`
+- `cbwct_processing_progress_percent`
-- `cbwct_shipped_prograss_percent`
+- `cbwct_shipped_progress_percent`
-- `cbwct_completed_prograss_percent`
+- `cbwct_completed_progress_percent`

-### Order and mobile number are correct but still showing "doesn't found"?
+### The order and mobile number are correct, but the status still shows "not found."
+What should I do?

-Make sure your customer has used the exact same number for tracking that they input when placing the order.
-For example, if your customer inputs their phone number with a country code when placing an order, then they need to use the exact same number with the country code for tracking.
+Ensure that your customer has used the exact same phone number for tracking that they used when placing the order.
+For example, if your customer inputs their phone number with a country code when placing an order, they need to use the exact same number with the country code for tracking.

-If your customer inputs this format `+88` (country code) `123456789` (mobile number) like `+88123456789`, then they need to input the exact same number like `+88123456789` for tracking.
+If your customer inputs their phone number in the format `+88` (country code) `123456789` (mobile number) like `+88123456789`, they need to use the exact same format for tracking.

-Or if they input without the country code and only the mobile number like `123456789`, then they need to input without the country code like `123456789` for tracking.
+Alternatively, if they input the number without a country code like `123456789`, they need to use the same format without the country code for tracking.

 ## Screenshots

 1. Cancelled order
-2. Order Shipped
+2. Order shipped
-3. Order Processing
+3. Order processing
-4. Order On-Hold
+4. Order on hold

 ## Changelog

 ### 1.2.3

-- Order number searching issue fix
+- Fixed order number searching issue

 ### 1.2.2

-- Text domain added and security updated
+- Added text domain and updated security

 ### 1.1

-- Fixed search form broken issue
+- Fixed broken search form issue
 - Added "Shipped" status
-- Shortcode error fix
+- Fixed shortcode error
-- Few changes
+- Made a few changes

 ### 1.0

-- Release new version
+- Initial release

 ## Upgrade Notice

 ### 1.0

-Upgrade notices describe the reason a user should upgrade.
+Upgrade notices describe the reasons why a user should upgrade.